 When you are using phpMyadmin on MAMP or MAMP Pro out of the box, you might run into trouble trying to import databases.
+Usually this happens when you are trying to upload a large SQL file via phpMyAdmin (generally files greater then 32mb).

-There are a couple of problems:
+There are a couple of reasons for this error message:

-- MAMP’s PHP has a conservative limit to amount of data you can POST in a request (32Mb).
+- MAMP’s PHP has a conservative limit to the amount of data you can POST in a request (32Mb).

 - MAMP’s PHP has a conservative limit on the size of uploads in general (32Mb).